 Groundwater resources are commonly vulnerable to pollution, which may degrade their quality.
-Varying degrees of vulnerability can be distinguished according to the depth of the water table, soil permeability and conditions of the land surface.
 Unlike flowing surface water, groundwater has low resilience to pollution, which increases its vulnerability to pollution and makes the effects of pollution persistent.
 Groundwater in shallow water table aquifers and in karst aquifers is the most vulnerable to all pollution processes, no matter whether these are local and ongoing, accidental or diffuse over large areas.
 Caves or natural sinkholes often become uncontrolled waste dumps.

-In principle, deep confined aquifers are protected against pollution generated at the surface.
+In principle, deep, confined aquifers are protected against pollution generated at the surface.
 However, they can be penetrated by boreholes that bring waters of different layers and qualities into contact.
 They can also not be expected to be protected against the effects of anything stored or injected underground.

 Groundwater resources are also sensitive to how and at what rate they are abstracted.
-Significant declines in water table can lose the hydraulic connection with surface water bodies, can lead to significantly higher pumping costs and may also cause compaction of aquifer material and irreversible degradation of the hydraulic characteristics.
+Significant declines in the water table can lose the hydraulic connection with surface water bodies, can lead to significantly higher pumping costs and may also cause compaction of aquifer material and irreversible degradation of the hydraulic characteristics.
 In addition it may cause environmental impacts, eg the drying up of wetlands.
 Coastal aquifers are particularly vulnerable as even minor disturbances of the dynamic equilibrium can result in seawater intrusion.